section-engineering-education/engineering-education/articles/logging-with-winston/index.md

 1. Morgan

 [Morgan](https://www.npmjs.com/package/morgan) is used for logging HTTP web servers.
 It combines Node.js with Express.
 Morgan logs responses and requests from an HTTP server.
-Its logs entries are based on the HTTP request and error loglines.
+Its log entries are based on the HTTP request and error loglines.

 The Logger function access objects such as `req` and `res`.